AddASecond/SeqGAN-Poem-torch-PARL/README.md

 * train using Poems as corpus   -Done
 * using PARL framework   -Done
 * using build-in functions in PARL to substitude some function   -ing
+* increasing training stability   -ing (gen loss in experiment-log are not used, ignore it)

 ## Thanks
 most of code borrow from https://github.com/X-czh/SeqGAN-PyTorch and https://github.com/TobiasLee/SeqGAN_Poem, but merge them into PARL framework for better